realsuayip/rest-filters/docs/source/recipes/search-filters.rst

                 ),
             ]

-In the example above, following is happening:
+In the example above, the following is happening:

-1. We created a filter which encapsulates search parameters. ``search.filter`` being the child of ``search``.
+1. We created a filter which encapsulates search parameters, with ``search.fields`` being the child of ``search``.
-2. We assigned a group named "search" to these filters so that they would fall into same group.
-This is that we can use ``get_group_entry`` method to capture them together.
+2. We assigned a group named "search" to these filters so that they would fall into the same group.
+This allows us to use ``get_group_entry`` method to capture them together.
-3. We used a plain ``CharField`` for search term and combined ``CSVField`` with ``ChoiceField`` to simulate a multiple choice query parameter for search fields.
+3. We used a plain ``CharField`` for the search term and combined ``CSVField`` with ``ChoiceField`` to create a multiple choice query parameter for search fields.
-4. We marked ``search.fields`` with ``noop=True`` so that it would not try to resolve a query expression, this is because this field by itself does nothing and is going to be used as an "helper".
+4. We marked ``search.fields`` with ``noop=True`` so that it would not attempt to resolve a query expression, this is because this field by itself does nothing and is used as a "helper".
-5. In ``get_group_entry`` we captured these fields' values and dynamically resolved the final query expression of the ``search`` group.
+5. In ``get_group_entry``, we captured these fields' values and dynamically resolved the final query expression of the ``search`` group.
-6. We added a dependency constraint so that specifying ``search.fields`` without a search term would cause a ``ValidationError``, informing user about the requirement.
+6. We added a dependency constraint so that specifying ``search.fields`` without a search term would raise a ``ValidationError``, informing user about the requirement.

-This example could further be extended to allow specifying lookups.
-For example users could specify ``username`` for exact lookups and ``username.icontains`` for substring lookups.
-This is is left as an exercise for the reader.
+This example could be further extended to allow specifying lookups.
+For example, users could specify ``username`` for exact lookups and ``username.icontains`` for substring lookups.
+This is left as an exercise for the reader.